dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 ensure that there is no drift between the SG_RULES and deletes and the actual rules on the AWS security group.

-So the steps to the code implemenation for this is the following
+So the steps to the code implemenation for this is the following:

+Prerequisite tasks:

+- First centralize the security group id that is used during each execution run.
+As noted throughout this update and the last UPDATE, the code is written to be extensible to support sg_manifests that contain multiple sg_ids that can be applied deterministically to each process.
+So each process can eventually have multiple security group ids tied to it, and each process can have its own unique security group ids.
+For now, it is just this one centralized security group that is added to .gitlab-ci.yml as the environmental variable ORCHESTRATION_LEVEL_SG_ID, and used in module1 (restart_the_EC_multiple_instances_with_client_method_DEBUG.py) which is the orchestration level module that sets up the entire fleet of nodes for the current execution run.
+- Next, use a SG_RULES ENV variable in the module2 as the authoritative centralized rules manifest for the security group id above.
+This centralized the rules mainifest that is used throughout the module2, so that any change need only be made to this one list.
+This also serves as the source of the manifest rules json files that will be backed up (per pipeline run) to S3 so that there is a stateful design for security group rule changes.
+- Incorporate the SG_RULES into the tomcat_worker process loops that add (and will remove) rules to the nodes in each process.
+This requires a moderate refactor to the tomcat_worker() function in module2.

+Core tasks for stateful design:

-- Backup th current pipeline N+1 SG_RULES to the S3 bucket.
+- Backup the current pipeline N+1 SG_RULES to the S3 bucket.
 This uses the helper function write_sg_rule_manifest
 - Get the SG_RULES for pipeline N mainifest state from S3 during the pipeline N+1 execution run.
 NOTE: when the code first runs, there will be no initial pipeline N SG_RULES state on S3.
 Once the second pipeline with this code is run, there will be a pipeline N SG_RULES state on the S3 bucket, and the diff can be calculated from that point on.
 The current pipeline N+1 will alwasy get the (N+1)-1 pipleine run SG_RULES